Para-differential Calculus on Compact Lie Groups and Spherical Capillary Water Waves: Para-differential Operators on Compact Lie Group

 \subsection{Analytic Function of Symbols and Para-Differential Operators}

 In this subsection, we claim several propositions concerning analytic function of para-differential operators, to whose proof we apply the results obtained so far.
-They will be constantly needed for symbolic calculus in the sequel.
+They will be constantly needed for symbolic calculus in future applications.

+Although a calculus is already available for our para-differential operators, uncertainty still appears when dealing with commutators.
+More precisely, if $a,b$ are only general rough symbols on $\Gp$ with order $m$ and $m'$ (in the sense of definition \ref{2Order}), then nothing is known for $[a,b]$ besides that it is a symbol of order $m+m'-1$.
+Such issue is of course trivially resolved in the commutative group case, but for a general compact Lie group, it would be feasible to look for a smaller subclass of symbols which possesses better commutator properties.

-We start with analytic function of symbols.
-Unlike the case of $\mathbb{R}^n$ or $\mathbb{T}^n$, symbolic calculus on $\Gp$ suffers from non-commutativity, but this difficulty can be partially resolved for a special class of symbols large enough for our application.
-Roughly speaking, such class consists of symbols of ``homogenized" classical differential operators. \begin{definition} A quasi-homogeneous symbol of order $m$ on $\Gp$ takes the form
+We start with function of symbols.
+The difficulty of non-trivial commutator can be partially resolved for a special class of symbols large enough for our application.
+Roughly speaking, such class consists of symbols of ``homogenized" classical differential operators.
+The prototype of such symbols is

+i.e. the square-root of perturbed Laplacian.
+In the commutative group case, symbols like this may be manipulated as usual scalar-valued functions.
+We will show that such manipulation remains partially valid on our group $\Gp$.